Journal files

 For an example of making a checkpoint and rotated journal file, see the steps in the Backup procedure topic.

 On Windows Server 2016 and newer, journal rotation can be performed using an atomic rename instead of a copy and truncate operation.
-To enable this feature, see the filesys.atomic.rename configurable in Helix Core Command-Line (P4) Reference.
+To enable this feature, see the filesys.atomic.rename configurable in the Helix Core Command-Line (P4) Reference.

 Location